d3fenderz/ctf_kiss/README.md

 It's a classic troll that aims to lure gamers.
 Typically, the most obvious interface (e.g., http://{IP}) contains a WordPress or a static HTML/CSS website, but engaging a Brute-Force attack on the login would be a rabbit hole (e.g., strong passwords).

-### How?

-There are various scripts, including [my custom Bash](https://github.com/jmau111-org/se) that aggregates results from other tools.

 ## Easy paths for escalation

 At this point, you will likely have the user flag, so a local user to perform a privilege escalation.